YashMulchandani/MEDBAY/README.md

 Health is a major player in a person’s life.
 So in order to get the necessary things even during the worst case scenario a firm solution for preventing this problem is a must.

+REQUIREMENTS

+We have used
+        -- Python as a Backend Language
+        -- HTML & CSS as a Frontend Language
+        -- Django Framework
+        -- dbsqlite as Database